 - Climbing to the top of the Hagi Castle Ruins to enjoy the view

-- Exploring Shizukiyama Park, which surrounds the Hagi Castle Ruins
+- Exploring Shizuki Park, which surrounds the Hagi Castle Ruins

 How to Get There

-The castle is a short taxi ride from Higashi-Hagi Station, or you can take the Maru Bus West Loop to Shizukikoen Iriguchi bus stop.
+The castle is a short taxi ride from Higashi-Hagi Station, or you can take the Hagi Junkan Maaru Bus west route to Hagi-jo-ato/Shizuki Koen Iriguchi bus stop.
 It is also a short walk from Hagi Castle Town .

 See the town and the ruins

 Combine with a trip through the heart of Hagi Castle Town .
-The Hagi Castle ruins are situated right next to Koshiga Beach and close to Jozangama Pottery, where you can see one of the largest climbing kilns in Hagi.
+The Hagi Castle ruins are situated right next to Kikugahama Beach and close to Senshunraku Jozangama Pottery Kiln, where you can see one of the largest climbing kilns in Hagi.

 The most spectacular cherry blossoms in Hagi

-Apart from being the site of Hagi Castle, Shizukiyama Park is famous for its cherry trees.
+Apart from being the site of Hagi Castle, Shizuki Park is famous for its cherry trees.
 Over 500 trees fill the park with stunning blossoms each year from late March to early April.

 A World Heritage Site with a rich history